-Secondly, from the student's own point of view, they want to feel that the person up in front of them is 'fully qualified' for the job in hand.
+Secondly, from the student's point of view, they want to feel that the person up in front of them is 'fully qualified and experienced for the job.

-(This also helps to answer the third of the 3 unspoken questions that most students have at the beginning of any training session:
+(This also helps to answer the third of the three unspoken questions that most students have at the beginning of any training session:

 i.
 Why am I here?

 ii.
 What am I going to get out of this?

 If I needed a life-saving operation and my doctor started off by telling me all the people he has successfully saved, I would be greatly reassured.
 I would not interpret it as his showing off.

 In fact, if I am putting my life in his hands, I want him to be confident.